Work motivation: Culture

 Personality traits, pre-dispositions, and behaviors can have an outcome on work motivation.
 Influences can be conceptualized in the Big Five trait theory (Barrick & Mount, 1991; John & Srivastava, 1999).
-The personality theory can characterize these traits into conscientiousness, agreeableness, extroversion/introversion, openness to experience, and emotional stability (Stajkovic, Bandura, Locke, Lee, & Sergent, 2018).

 There are two types of personalities: Type A and Type B. Type A's are considered more dominant, aggressive, and work oriented.
 Type B's are detail focused, task oriented, and possess higher self-control.
 Individual perceptions may differ based on the job stressor or outcome (Day, & Jreige, 2002).
 Work demands that reflect on personality attributes can depend on tasks, job complexity, relationships, and work stress.
 The personality attributes most important for your workplace comes down to understanding the organizational work behaviors, characteristics of the jobs, and future strategies of the company.

 Personalities can be an influence on creativity in the workforce and behavioral expectations.